What You Need to Know About Termite Swarming Season

 Is swarming season different than termite season?

-Yes.
-Termite swarming season refers to the relatively short window of time when winged termites are searching for a new home.
 If termites are already present, there is a good chance they are eating away at wood sources they can find, damaging your property.
 Termite activity is not necessarily tied to swarming season.
-Termites are technically all season pests.
+Termites are technically all-season pests.

 Are there different types of termite swarmers?